rmh2009/flowmq/README.md

 ## Into

 This is a distributed message queue in C++ based on the Raft consensus algorithm.
-The implementation uses boost Asio library for network communication and asyn executions.
+The implementation uses boost Asio library for network communication and async executions.
 This library also depends on Protobuf.

 External library dependencies: